7 Questions to Ask Franchisees: Validating Your Franchise Options

 Open Ended

 7. What do you wish you had known going into business that you did not?
 Is there anything you would have done differently?
+Are there plans to grow?

 The answers to this question can be very interesting and extremely helpful as you set out on your franchising journey.
-You’ll hear responses that are general to franchising and you’ll also get answers that are very specific to the business or industry you are interested in.
+You’ll hear responses that are general to franchising and you’ll also get answers that are very specific to the business or industry you’re interested in.
 For instance, when asked what he would have done differently looking back, Dennis Monroe, who owned a ColorAll franchise from 2005 to 2014, said, “If possible, I would have negotiated a tapered franchise fee and a reduced minimum franchise fee … 7% or a $1,000 minimum is a large load during down markets.
 Also, when the company was sold the new owner did not provide the same level of support as the previous owner; therefore, an opt-out option upon sale of the company would have been better for our situation.”

 How to Find Franchisee Contact Information